AdaCore/Ada_Drivers_Library/ARM/STMicro/STM32/driver_demos/demo_serial_ports/README.md

 You need a way to connect the GPIO pins on the target board to a serial port on your host computer.

-I use a USB cable specifically designed to appear as a COM port:
+You can use a USB cable specifically designed to appear as a COM port:

-Mouser Part No: 	895-TTL-232R-5V
+* Mouser Part No: 	895-TTL-232R-5V
-Manufacturer Part No: 	TTL-232R-5V
+* Manufacturer Part No: 	TTL-232R-5V
-Manufacturer: 	FTDI
+* Manufacturer: 	FTDI
-Description: 	USB Cables / IEEE 1394 Cables USB Embedded Serial Conv 5V 0.1" Header
+* Description: 	USB Cables / IEEE 1394 Cables USB Embedded Serial Conv 5V 0.1" Header

-It costs approx $22.

 The end of the cable is a female header, described in the datasheet (`DS_TTL-232R_CABLES-217672.pdf`).
 See pages 10 and 11 in particular.

 Using male-to-female connector wires, connect the following on the STM32F4:

-   header pin 1, the black wire's header slot, to a ground pin on the board header pin 4, the orange wire's header slot, to PB7 header pin 5, the yellow wire's header slot, to PB6
+* header pin 1, the black wire's header slot, to a ground pin on the board
+* header pin 4, the orange wire's header slot, to **PB7**
+* header pin 5, the yellow wire's header slot, to **PB6**

 Header pin 4 on the cable is TXD, the transmit data output.
 Header pin 5 on the cable is RXD, the receive data input.
 See table 4.1 on page 11 of the datasheet for all the pins.